Shivalik-class frigate: Construction and service

 All the three ships of the class were constructed at the Mazagon Dock Limited.
 The construction of the lead ship, Shivalik, commenced in December 2000.
 The ship's keel was laid in July 2001 and was launched in April 2003.
 It underwent sea trials in February 2009 before being commissioned in April 2010.
 The second ship, Satpura, was laid in October 2002.
 It was launched in June 2004 and commissioned in August 2011.
 The third and final ship, Sahyadri, was laid in September 2003, launched in May 2005 and commissioned in July 2012.
-All the three ships are named after hill-ranges in India: Shivalik after the Sivalik Hills, Satpura after the Satpura range and Sahyadri after the Sahyadri range commonly called Western Ghats.
+All the three ships are named after hill ranges in India: Shivalik after the Sivalik Hills, Satpura after the Satpura range and Sahyadri after the Sahyadri range commonly called Western Ghats.

 The lead ship of the class, INS Shivalik, was deployed in the North West Pacific for JIMEX 2012 (Japan-India Maritime Exercise) with four other ships which included INS Rana, a Rajput-class guided-missile destroyer, INS Shakti, a Deepak-class fleet tanker, and INS Karmuk, a Kora-class corvette, and took part in India's first bi-lateral maritime exercise with Japan.
 The Japanese Maritime Self-Defence Force (JMSDF) was represented by two destroyers, one maritime patrol aircraft and a helicopter.
 After the deployment in the north Pacific, the battle group was deployed in the South China Sea.
 As part of India's Look East policy, the ships visited the Shanghai port on 13 June 2012, for a five-day goodwill tour.
 INS Shakti served as the fuel and logistics tanker to the three destroyers.
 The ships left the port on 17 June 2012.
 Before leaving the port, the ships conducted a routine passage exercise with the People's Liberation Army Navy.

 The second ship, INS Satpura, participated in the Malabar 2012 exercise with the United States Navy along with the Indian destroyers INS Ranvir, INS Ranvijay, corvette INS Kulish and replenishment oiler INS Shakti.
 The other ships which participated in the exercise included Carrier Strike Group (CSG) 1 of the US Navy, consisting of: USS Carl Vinson, embarked Carrier Air Wing (CVW) 17, the Ticonderoga-class guided-missile cruiser USS Bunker Hill and the Arleigh Burke-class guided-missile destroyer USS Halsey.
 Military Sealift Command's fast combat support ship USNS Bridge also provided support for the exercise.

 INS Shivalik participated in the PLAN's 65th anniversary celebrations held in Qingdao sailing 4,500 miles from Port Blair without any assistance from support ships.
-India, Indonesia and China conducted three high level exercises including anti-hijack exercise.
+India, Indonesia and China conducted three high-level exercises including an anti-hijack exercise.